pennylessnick.

 A rotten deal

-They say some people once worshipped a chaathan.
-A demon, yes, but not the loud, theatrical ones from movies.
+Not the loud, grotesque kind from movies or cheap airport horror paperbacks.
 This one is quiet.
 Patient.
 It follows.
 It waits.
 It promises favors in a voice like still water.
-A job, a lover, a lucky number on a lottery.
+A job, a lover, a lucky number on a lottery ticket.
 You’d think it’s a coincidence.
 You think you’re clever.
 You think you made it happen.
-And the chaathan laughs; a dry, brittle sound like burning hair.
+And the chathan laughs; a dry, brittle sound like burning hair.

 The deal is simple: it gives while you live; it takes when you die.
-Your eternal soul for a few worldly favors.
+Your eternal soul for a few small worldly favors.

 Then the carnival kicks into high gear.